martintajur/node-mysql-activerecord/README.md

 fields    | String/Array | Required | The fields in which to grab from the database escape    | Boolean      | true     | TRUE: auto-escape fields; FALSE: don't escape

 The fields provided to this method will be automatically escaped by the database driver.
-The `fields` paramter can be passed in 1 of 2 ways (field names will be trimmed in either scenario):
+The `fields` parameter can be passed in 1 of 2 ways (field names will be trimmed in either scenario):

-**_NOTE:_** If the select method is never called before an execution method is ran, 'SELECT *' will be assumed.
+**_NOTE:_** If the select method is never called before an execution method is ran, `SELECT *` will be assumed.
 - String with fields seperated by a comma:
   - `.select('foo, bar, baz')`